Education Stipends: Your 2026 Guide

 • Learning a second language

-• Earning professional credentials like a certificate or certification related to your position or industry
+• Earning professional credentials, like a certification related to your position or industry

-• Enrolling in college to earn an associate, bachelor's, or master's degree or PhD
+• Enrolling in college to earn an associate, bachelor's, master's degree, or PhD

 • Purchasing productivity apps and tools